ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 ---

-*Ah, Jupyter Notebooks.* Love it or hate it, they're here to stay.[^1] The last time I wrote about Notebooks was two years ago (it's about [running a notebook from a remote server](https://ljvmiranda921.github.io/notebook/2018/01/31/running-a-jupyter-notebook/)), and the ecosystem has grown ever since&mdash;even how I interact with notebooks totally changed!
+*Ah, Jupyter Notebooks.* Love it or hate it, they're here to stay.[^1] The last time I wrote about them was two years ago (it's about [running a notebook from a remote server](https://ljvmiranda921.github.io/notebook/2018/01/31/running-a-jupyter-notebook/)), and the ecosystem has grown ever since&mdash;even how I interact with notebooks totally changed!

 This blog post is my 2020 review on the Notebook ecosystem.
-More specifically, I'll talk about:
+Here, I'll talk about:
 - The three forces that's changing how we will use notebooks
 - How I use Notebooks nowadays